habitat-sh/core-plans/scaffolding-node/doc/reference.md

 This would force the Scaffolding code to use Yarn over npm, even if no `yarn.lock` file was present.

+## Build and Post-Build scripts

+This scaffolding does support running build scripts, etc. that are defined in package.json.
+However, due to a [known issue](https://github.com/habitat-sh/habitat/issues/1547), you will need to run the Habitat services as "root" rather than the default "hab" user.
+You can do this by adding this line to your plan.sh

 ## Process Bins

 Your app may have one or more top-level processes which map to a [running service or ephemeral task][12factor_processes].
 Each of these processes will be wrapped up in a small script which sets up a suitable app environment and invokes a command.
 By convention the main process bin which the package's `run` hook will invoke is the `web` process.